 The 10 rooms are split over two levels.
 The rooms are a bit 50 shades of grey (with or without any naughtiness), they were bright, homely with exposed beams, monogrammed bedding, towels and dressing gowns (and, no, I didn’t smuggle the ridiculously fluffy robes in the Muddy holdall).
 You’ll even find those new clothbound Penguin classics (with the price tag still stuck on the back, oops – £15 each).

 The bathroom ticked all the boutique hotel boxes.
-Freestanding bath, lush walk-in shower and quality miniature products.
-Talking of miniatures, the mini bar is tucked out of sight, so you can enjoy your room without an ugly fridge to tarnish the view.
-Bottle of wine, posh snacks and a Nespresso machine.
-It’ll be a miracle if I make it out the room.
+Freestanding bath, lush walk-in shower, and quality miniature products.
+Talking of miniatures, the minibar is tucked out of sight, so you can enjoy your room without an ugly fridge to tarnish the view.
+Bottle of wine, posh snacks, and a Nespresso machine.
+It’ll be a miracle if I make it out of the room.